michelletranbui/dh110-michelle/assignment03/README.md

 *User's basic needs*

 To this user, the unemployment benefits were somewhat a mix of two of Maslow's heirarchy of basic needs: physiological needs and self-actualisation.
 The benefits were used for the user's funding of higher education, which would be part of self-actualisation.
 At times, they would also purchase personal wants with the benefit money.
 Occasionally, the benefit money was used for physiological needs like purchasing food and water.

-"I wouldn't say it was for either, it's mostly to pay off like college.
+> "I wouldn't say it was for either, it's mostly to pay off like college.
 I mean, I had, like food and stuff, it was just, I did use some of the money to like to satisfy like, personal needs, but um, for the most part, it's just all just gonna go to college."

 *Increase in universal accessibility*

 An ideal governmental assistance website includes accessibility for everyone--this means its easy to use as well as easy to access.

-"It's accessible for like, all types of people, whether they're, they have internet or like other types of resources, and then making it easy to understand or like having a video that helps you navigate it so that everyone can do it."
+> "It's accessible for like, all types of people, whether they're, they have internet or like other types of resources, and then making it easy to understand or like having a video that helps you navigate it so that everyone can do it."

+*Awareness of government program*

+The user would have been much less likely if it weren't for his father telling him about the benefit assistance.
+He also was originally hesitant as he didn't think he would qualify.

+> "I hadn't known about it.
+I just didn't think that I was eligible since I had like, left my job technically from college.
+But um, my dad was just like, you don't lose anything by applying like, okay, yeah, that makes sense when I applied and it worked out.
+So I don't think I would have actually applied if it wasn't for my dad".

 ### Reflection